Megan Phelps-Roper: Westboro Baptist Church activism

 When Phelps-Roper was a member of Westboro Baptist, she held signs like the ones seen in this photo.

 Phelps-Roper participated in her first protest with the church against homosexuality when she was five years old.
 Early pickets took place in Gage Park, Topeka, as part of her grandfather's campaign to stop homosexuals from allegedly engaging in sexual acts at the park.
 She participated in protests related to significant historical events, including the funeral of Matthew Shepard, the September 11 terrorist attacks, and the AIDS pandemic.
 She also picketed her public school, and local sporting events.

 At 11, Phelps-Roper gave her first live interview to radio DJs, who had called her house wanting to interview her mother.
 When interviewers wanted the perspective of a younger member of the church, her mother would often have them interview Phelps-Roper.
 She participated in interviews with local news stations, documentary filmmakers, and national talk shows, including The Howard Stern Show.

 Phelps-Roper appeared with her family on the Howard Stern Show, pictured here in 2004.

-In 2008, Phelps-Roper joined Twitter but became an active member in 2009 after someone asked if the church was using the service.
+In 2008, Phelps-Roper joined Twitter and became an active member in 2009 after someone asked if the church was using the service.
 Phelps-Roper preached the church's doctrine to celebrities and prominent users of the platform.
 In the late 2000s, Phelps-Roper sent messages to prominent Jewish Twitter users, calling for them to repent and stop their Jewish rituals before they were sent to Hell.

 In 2010, Phelps-Roper filed a lawsuit claiming that Nebraska's law against desecrating the American flag infringed on her free speech rights.
 A federal judge overturned the law, and Phelps-Roper was awarded $8,000 for her attorney fees, paid by the state of Nebraska.

 Phelps-Roper and her family created parodies of pop-culture songs to spread Westboro Baptist Church's theology.
 One of their parodies was "Ever Burn", based on the Lady Gaga song "Telephone".
 The parody, sung by Phelps-Roper, changed the lyrics to claim that God will not listen to Lady Gaga's prayers and that she will be sent to Hell.